Holly Broadbent Sr.

 Birdsall Holly Broadbent Sr. (27 September 1894 – 23 December 1977) was an American orthodontist who is credited with developing and introducing the technique of cephalometric roentgenography to orthodontics.
 He also devised the cephalometer, which accurately positions a patient's head with reference to the x-ray source.

 Life

-Broadbent was born in Lockport, New York.
+Broadbent was born in Lockport, New York, the grandson of inventor Birdsill Holly.
 His parents were James and Mabel Holly Broadbent.
 He went to Case Western Reserve University School of Dental Medicine and obtained his dental degree in 1919.
 He then attended the orthodontic program in the same institution and obtained his master's degree in 1922.
 He eventually became the Director of Bolton Fund of Western Reserve in 1929.
 During the 1933 World Fair in Chicago Broadbent displayed the results of his study of facial development which he took from a series of cephalometric records that he took from his patients.
 In 1948 he became professor in dental facial anatomy at Western Reserve University.

 Broadbent married Bernice Mathews in 1921 and had four children, including a son, Holly Broadbent Jr. Broadbent Sr. died in Kirtland, Ohio at the age of 83 and his ashes were buried in a cemetery in Brooklyn Heights.